From £20,000 in cash to luxury weddings and five-star holidays, MoneySavers have won it all. It's all about 'comping'.

 It may sound obvious, but focus your time on entering contests with goodies you actually want to win.

-Extra effort comps are good
+Extra effort comps may boost your chances

 Lots of people are lazy, so anything involving a smidgen of extra effort attracts fewer contestants.
 Need to pen a poem, complete a tie-breaker or snap a photo?
 Try your luck – you might be the only entrant.
 You’ll also stand a better chance with highly localised competitions, such as a local paper offering tickets to a nearby theatre.